Aviella/Aviella/README.md

 # Hi there! 👋 I'm Aviella Diedong
-I’m a **beginner in the data field** with a passion for learning and exploring the world of data analysis and visualization.
+I’m a **beginner in the data field** with a passion for learning and exploring the world of data analysis, business analysis and visualization.
 My journey is all about diving into tools and techniques to uncover meaningful insights from data.

 ## 💻 Tools and Technologies